 The JTI adapter is used to handle Junos Telemetry Interface payloads.
 Messages are decoded using the published protobuf specifications and forwarded to a JSR-223 compatible script (i.e. Beanshell or Groovy) for further processing.
 Using the script extension you can extract the desired metrics from the JTI messages and persist the results as time series data.

+'''

-Class Name org.opennms.netmgt.telemetry.adapters.jti.JtiGpbAdapter ------------ ---
+Class Name org.opennms.netmgt.telemetry.protocols.jti.adapter.JtiGpbAdapter

+'''

-Table 129.
+Table 130.
 Adapter specific parameters for the JtiGpbAdapter